Plain English Breakdown

 Who It Names or Affects

-- The town of Woodbury
+- The Town of Woodbury

-- State agencies like the Commissioner of Transportation and the State Properties Review Board
+- The State Properties Review Board

 Terms To Know